haseebanwar/create-react-pkg/README.md

 The generated project includes `react` and `react-dom` as development dependencies along with the scripts used by Create React Package.

-You may install other dependencies, for example Material UI.
+You may install other dependencies, for example Material UI

 ```sh
 npm install @mui/material -D